SolaceLabs/kafka-client-proxy-to-solace/README.md

 ## Usage

-This section describes how Kafka client applications connect to the proxy and how messages flow between Kafka clients and Solace PubSub+ brokers.
+This section describes how Kafka client applications connect to the proxy and how messages flow between Kafka clients and Solace brokers.

 ### Kafka Client Connection